-- A predetermined portion of the annual return (currently calculated as 5% of the average market value during the previous three fiscal years) is used to provide a financial award for one biology student per year.
+- A predetermined portion of the annual return (currently calculated as 5% of the average market value during the previous three fiscal years) is used to provide a financial award for nursing students each year.
 The fund’s principal remains intact.

-- The remainder of the annual return is held with the named fund’s principal as a hedge against inflation and to generate growth and for protection during years with less than favorable or negative returns.
+- The remainder of the annual return is held with the named fund’s principal as a hedge against inflation, to generate growth and to offer protection during years with less than favorable or negative returns.

 - The named fund continues to grow, ensuring future scholarship support.

 The example here is just one of the many ways endowment gifts can have an impact.
-In addition to scholarships, donors can endow faculty chairs or professorships, graduate fellowships, and research funds or support academic programs, student activities, the library, athletics, and other programs or initiatives.
+In addition to scholarships, donors can endow faculty chairs or professorships, graduate fellowships, and research funds or support academic programs, student activities, the School archives, and other programs or initiatives.
 Minimum endowment-gift-levels are established by The Board of Trustees of the University of Alabama System (BOT).
 All endowment gifts are individually and formally presented to the BOT, and upon approval, are officially and permanently established.